CarlotaMG/corkwing_wrasse/chapter1_rnaseq/README.md

 ⸺

 ### Job Execution and SLURM Usage
-Most scripts in this repository are designed to run locally or on any Unix-based system without requiring SLURM.
-However, some computationally intensive steps — such as read trimming (`trimming.sh`), transcriptome assembly (`trinity_run.sh`), and annotation with Trinotate — may benefit from or require execution on a high-performance computing (HPC) system.
+Most scripts in this repository are modular and designed to run locally or on any Unix-based system.
+However, several computationally intensive steps — such as read trimming, transcriptome assembly, annotation, and quantification — are designed to run on high-performance computing (HPC) systems using SLURM, and may not be executable outside such environments without modification.

-Where applicable, SLURM-specific usage (e.g., `--array`, `--cpus-per-task`, `--mem`) is documented in the script sections or usage examples.
+> SLURM job scripts used during analysis are not included in the repository to maintain clarity.
+Instead, modular scripts are documented with usage examples and can be integrated into SLURM workflows as needed.

-> This flexible design allows users to reproduce the pipeline on both local machines and HPC environments, depending on available resources and dataset size.
+This design reflects the actual workflow used during analysis and supports reproducibility across HPC systems.

 ⸺